 Introduction

 This Standard documents avoidance mechanisms for the programming language Fortran so that application developers considering Fortran or using Fortran will be better able to avoid the programming constructs that lead to vulnerabilities in software written in the Fortran language and their attendant consequences.
 This guidance can also be used by developers to select source code evaluation tools that can discover and eliminate some constructs that could lead to vulnerabilities in their software.
-It can also be used in comparison with companion standards and with the language-independent report, ISO/IEC 24772-1 Programming languages — Avoiding vulnerabilities in programming language -- Part 1: Language-independent catalogue of vulnerabilities, to select a programming language that provides the appropriate level of confidence that anticipated problems can be avoided.
+It can also be used in comparison with companion standards including the language-independent standard, ISO/IEC 24772-1:2024 Programming languages — Avoiding vulnerabilities in programming language -- Part 1: Language-independent catalogue of vulnerabilities, to select a programming language that provides the appropriate level of confidence that anticipated problems can be avoided.

 It should be noted that this document is inherently incomplete.
 It is not possible to provide a complete list of programming language vulnerabilities because new weaknesses are discovered continually.
 Any such report can only describe those that have been found, characterized, and determined to have sufficient probability and consequence.